7 out of every 10 companies whom we talk to about packaging solutions face one of these four packaging challenges.

 Incorporating sustainable packaging is the number 1 challenge being faced by all companies big and small.

-A study by the Transparency Market Research reveals that global green packaging market is expected to grow by more than 60% from 2011 to 2018.
+A study by the Transparency Market Research reveals that the global green packaging market is expected to grow by more than 60% from 2011 to 2018.
 This statistic also resonates in the number of related inquiries we’ve received over the last three years.

 One of the requirements we’re managing currently for a well known FMCG company is to develop sustainable laminate packaging for their sauces.